Five members of the RAN Helicopter Flight Vietnam lost their lives in action, and many more were wounded. This page remembers them.

 Acting Sub-Lieutenant Antony Jeffrey Huelin, RAN 3 January 1969

 1969 commenced badly for the 135th when, on 3 January, a helicopter captained by SBLT Antony Huelin, RAN crashed after striking power lines near Saigon.
 The mission involved flying from Bearcat to the Seven Mountains area, Chau Doc Province, a distance of about 140 miles.
 Low cloud and fog conditions were prevailing at the time, but because of the importance of the mission SBLT Huelin was unwilling to abandon it.
-He took off on the long flight early in the morning and, remaining dogged by thick cloud, hit the power lines just before dawn.
+He took off on the long flight early in the morning and, dogged by thick cloud, hit the power lines just before dawn.
 Those killed in this tragedy included SBLT Huelin RAN, WO William Childers (USA), Specialist 4 Ernest Dodson (USA) and Specialist 4 Larry McPherson (USA).

 SBLT Huelin’s remains are interred at the Queensland Garden of Remembrance, Pinnaroo Cemetery and Crematorium, Bridgeman Downs, Brisbane, Queensland.